Chisom0089/Iris-flower/README.md

 ![Iris plant](https://github.com/Chisom0089/Iris-flower/assets/138637505/3ce4626c-cdca-48a3-bb9f-77fd099ce664)

+FIG 1: IRIS FLOWER

 # INTRODUCTION
 The Iris dataset is a classic dataset in machine learning and statistics, often used for pattern recognition.
-It is one of the earliest known datasets used for evaluating classification methods.
+It is one of the earliest known datasets used for evaluating classification methods.The Iris flower dataset can be accessed [here](https://archive.ics.uci.edu/dataset/53/iris)

 # PROJECT OBJECTIVES